mikeymicrophone/ascent/doc/llm-assistant/project-context/architecture.md

 - `voter_id` - References Voter
 - `candidacy_id` - References Candidacy
 - `rating` - Integer rating from 0-500
-- `baseline` - Integer baseline threshold from 0-500 (determines approval)
 - Automatic archiving on updates for historical analysis

+### VoterElectionBaseline Model

+Manages per-election baseline thresholds for each voter:

+- `voter_id` - References Voter
+- `election_id` - References Election
+- `baseline` - Integer baseline threshold from 0-500 (determines approval for all candidacies in election)
+- Updated on separate schedule from ratings to prevent manipulation

 ### RatingArchive Model